About Sotheby's Auctions

 Consignors consistently turn to Sotheby’s to realize the highest prices for their exceptional objects, and savvy buyers rely on our expertise when searching for the finest property available.
 Located in more than 70 cities, our multilingual staff can guide you through the entire process.
 New to the art collecting world?
 View a glossary of terms to familiarise yourself with the language of auctions.

 When you wish to acquire fine art, jewels, antiques or other valuable property, our knowledgeable specialists can help ensure ownership of a desired object that will enhance your present collection.
 Or, if you’re a novice collector, Sotheby’s can provide basic guidance.

 When you’re looking to consign exceptional objects, our expert staff is available to guide you through the basic steps to list your special object and help ensure a successful sale.

-If you have interest in selling a work through Sotheby’s, please visit our easy Auction Estimates page.
-You will be asked to register or log-in to your Sothebys.com account to begin your auction estimate request.
+If you have interest in selling a work through Sotheby’s, please visit our easy Sell with Sotheby's page.
+You will be asked to register or log-in to your Sothebys.com account to begin your estimate request.

 For guidance in finding or buying a specific work of art, please review our list of departments to determine the category best suited to your needs.
 One of our specialists will be delighted to help with your enquiry.

 The regional office closest to your location also may be of assistance.
 View locations.

 Looking to sell?
 Visit our easy Sell with Sotheby's page.

 Sotheby’s experienced staff will guide you through a simple and seamless buying process: from selecting a work, to placing a successful bid, to shipping your purchase.
 Collectors rely on Sotheby’s to understand current market trends and acquire pieces that have lasting value, allowing you to bid with confidence.
 View glossary of terms to familiarise yourself with the language of auctions.

 Three ways to find out what's for sale: